na-na-hi/renget/archive/chrprompt2.md

 ###Togetic
 Q1: What would you do if you saw someone making a mess of the storeroom?
+>"A-Ask th-them to p-please st-stop." *(Then put Reviser Seeds into their bag.)*

 Q2: Have you considered selling your Joy Dust?
+>"N-No..." *(...
+I don't really need the money...
+But maybe...)*

 Q3: What are your thoughts on Team Buckler?
 Have you accepted their apology after the Dewott incident?
+>"I-I th-think o-of them a-as g-good friends...
+A-And y-yes, I h-have..." *(I wish I wasn't so paranoid around them though.)*

 Q4: What's your favorite thing about Team Cozy?
 Is there something you don't like about them as well?
+>"W-Well...
+Wait, are you DARING to imply there is ANYTHING to dislike about Team Cozy!?
+YOU WILL APOLOGIZE RIGHT NOW AND WRITE ME A 500,000 PAGE ESSAY ON THE GREATNESS OF TEAM COZY-SINGLE SPACED!
+THE FACT YOU EVEN THINK FOR A MOMENT THAT THERE COULD BE A SINGLE FLAW ABOUT TEAM COZY SHOWS YOUR IGNORANCE AND SHIT TASTE, A LESSER MAN MIGHT MENTIONS CHESPIN'S HATRED OF ICE TYPES AS A FLAW, BUT THOSE DAMN DIRTY CHILLERS GET EXACTLY WHAT THEY FUCKING DESERVE!
+ONLY TRUE PATRICIANS LIKE ME CAN SEE HOW EVERY SINGLE TRAIT OF TEAM COZY IS A PERFECT AND POSITIVE ONE!
+NEVER MENTION TEAM COZY'S NAME AGAIN YOU DEGENERATE!"

 Q5: Do people at the guild give you trouble for your condition?
+>"A-Apart f-from some j-jokes, n-not r-really." *(I'm willing to bet I'm not the only guildmember here on the spectrum.)*

 ###Kiyo
 Q1: What is your body count?